 Scholarships and Awards

-The Nutritional Sciences Scholarship Committee reviews award/scholarship applications and provides its recommendations to the department head.
-Opportunities are available for advanced Ph.D. students, incoming graduate students in both the 4+1 MS and the Ph.D. programs, and undergraduate students.
+Opportunities are available for all graduate students, incoming graduate students in both the 4+1 MS and the Ph.D. programs, advanced Ph.D. students, and undergraduate students.
 More scholarships are available for undergraduate students through the College of Agriculture, Health and Natural Resources.

 Graduate Students